juniorklawa/brainoverflow/content/posts/The Never Ending Battle Against Software Complexity.md

 > A dependency exists when code cannot be understood or modified in isolation, requiring consideration or modification of related code.

-#### Types of Dependencies:

-- **Direct Dependencies:** When a module or class relies directly on another.
-For example, if Class A calls a method from Class B, Class A is directly dependent on Class B.
-- **Transitive Dependencies:** These occur indirectly.
-For instance, if Class A depends on Class B, and Class B depends on Class C, then Class A has a transitive dependency on Class C.
-- **Cyclic Dependencies:** These are the worst form of dependencies where a group of modules are interdependent in a circular manner.
-This can lead to severe maintenance and scalability issues.

 ### 2. Obscurity

 Obscurity occurs when important information is not obvious.
 This can make the codebase hard to understand, leading to increased cognitive load and the risk of unknown unknowns.